Dawid33/dds/README.md

 - [ ] Refine the HTML parser so that it conforms to HTML5 as much as possible.

 ## Dependencies :
-- ash : Used for interfacing with the Vulcan API.
+- vk-sys : Vulcan bindings
+- GLFW : Window creation

+## Benchmarking
+`cargo-criterion` is used for benchmarking.
+You can install it through cargo with `cargo install cargo-criterion`